doldecomp/melee/README.md

 If you're new to decomp or getting started, check out our [Getting Started guide](GETTING_STARTED.md)!
 Once you're in a place that you're ready to open a PR, check out our [Contributing guidelines](CONTRIBUTING.md).

 # FAQ
-## Is this legal?

-- Yes.
-You require an ISO to build this and no assets are here.

 ## What can we build once this is done / why would we work on this?

 TODO